 Added bonus: there are some great eating and foodie souvenir shopping opportunities around here.
-It’s also not far from the famous Pak Khlong Talat flower market, home to Expique’s The Market Experience cooking school and we also visit it in our Snacks, Markets and More walking tour.
+It’s also not far from the famous Pak Khlong Talat flower market, and we visit it in our Snacks, Markets and More walking tour.

 Here’s what to see and do in Little India in Bangkok.

 Foodies will be in their element in the Little India neighbourhood of Pahurat, not least for the opportunities to stock up on fabulously inexpensive and authentic spices and other ingredients to take home.
 A stroll along Pahurat Road will see you pass numerous small shops selling dried spices that are prevalent in Indian as well as Thai cooking.